alibaba/GraphScope/docs/loading_graph.rst

         ]
     }

 ..
-It is worth nothing that for several configurations in the side `Label`,
+It is worth noting that for several configurations in the side `Label`,
 .. the attributes should be the same in number and type, and preferably
 .. have the same name, because the data of the same `Label` will be put into one Table,
 .. and the attribute names will uses the names specified by the first configuration.